nohal/signalkcat/README.md

 ### Linux
 You must have libwebsockets installed, on Debian based distributions, use ```sudo apt-get install libwebsockets```.
 The build was tested with libwebsockets version 1.6 and 1.7, version 1.2.2 (as in Jessie and all but recent Ubuntus) is known not to work at this moment.
+You may try the packages from https://launchpad.net/~acooks/+archive/ubuntu/libwebsockets6/+packages
 Build signalkcat executable by invoking ```make```
 If you want to install the tool, invoke ```sudo make install```